julelang/manual/src/common-concepts/variables.md

 ```
 The `x` and `z` variables are mutable.

-So how do we do the assignment thing?\
+So, how do we do the assignment thing?\
-We're essentially just removing the declaration things that indicates that the variable is a new variable.
-Actually, only the name of the variable needs to remain, remember value assignment statement.
+We're essentially just removing the declaration things that indicate that the variable is a new variable.
+Actually, only the name of the variable needs to remain; remember the value assignment statement.

 For example:
 ```jule
 x, y, z = true, 1, -400
 ```
 The logic remains the same.
-Let's not forget that these variables must already exist, of course, due to static type principles, the value you show to it must be compatible with the data type of the variable.
+Let's not forget that these variables must already exist.
+Of course, due to static type principles, the value you show to it must be compatible with the data type of the variable.

 ### Ignore Identifier